opengeospatial/styles-and-symbology/encodings/cascading/README.md

+# Cascading Style Sheets Encodings

-# This directory will contain an encoding specification
-# with support for cascading rules aiming to facilitate
-# hand-editing of portryal rules.
+This directory will contain an encoding specification with support for cascading rules aiming to facilitate hand-editing of portryal rules.